grayoj/console/README.md

 - Clone the repository.
 - To build the image, run: `docker build -t console .`
-- To run the built image as a container `docker run -p 9595:9595`
+- To run the built image as a container `docker run -p 9595:9595 console`
 - Access on port :9595

 > This version works fine on Mac and most Linux systems.
 Though some linux specific features for both the console and client were excluded.